cowprotocol/bff/apps/api/src/app/routes/trading/README.md

 ## 4. Trading Native Tokens (ETH Flow)

-To trade Ethereum (native token), use the `getEthFlowTransaction` method, which generates a transaction object for direct submission to the network.
+To trade Ethereum (native token), use the `/sell-native-currency-requests` method, which generates a transaction object for direct submission to the network.

 ### Code Example